jmejia8/cnn-projects/reports/report4.md

 ![Sampling JANet-2 decoded files.
 Note that JANet-2 only requires two latent variables.](img-ae/algo_N2_p0.0.png){ width=95% #fig:latent}

-All the resources used in this project can be downloaded form [my github repostory](https://github.com/jmejia8/cnn-projects).
+All the resources used in this project can be downloaded from [my github repostory](https://github.com/jmejia8/cnn-projects).